codegirls/materials/section/tiniest-blog-1.md

 * The source code of websites is written in a language called HTML
 * Defined by a consortium
-* Browser converts the definition
+* Browser converts the code into what you actually see
 * HTML describes content and structure of websites
-* CSS describes appereance.
-Put in other words: HTML is the body you can applicate your Make-up (CSS) on.
+* CSS describes appearance.
+Put in other words: HTML is the body you can apply your make-up (CSS) on.
-* The programming language used to realize dynamic behavior is calle JavaScript.
-Most websites use a form of JavaScript
+* The programming language used to realize dynamic behavior is called JavaScript.
+Most websites use at least some JavaScript somewhere.

 # Your first website